Nando-io/nando-io/README.md

 - 🔭 I’m currently working on ... learning GitHub
 - 🌱 I’m currently learning ...
-DevOps, GitHub Copilot, GHE, and GHAS
+Actions, GitHub Advanced Security, and container applications
 - 👯 I’m looking to collaborate on ... anything you believe my experience would be helpful
 - 🤔 I’m looking for help with ... brushing up on terminology.
 - 💬 Ask me about ...
 Music Collecting, GHE, GHAS, and CoPilot